 Customers are looking for instant gratification for their needs.
 Most of the time, your customers may be knocking on your virtual door at 3 am.
 Or they might be located on the other side of the world.
 Some businesses are open longer than the traditional 9 to 5 hours, but your employees can’t work for 12 or 18 hours.
 At least not at a stretch!
 Either way, there is a need for more extended hours of service or even round-the-clock service.
 That’s where employee shift management comes in to save the world.

 Shifts are becoming an increasingly popular way for many employees to work.
-Shift work is when employees work with a schedule that is outside the tradition 9 – 5 timings.
+Shift work is when employees work with a schedule that is outside the traditional 9 – 5 times.
 Having shifts within your business is crucial to ensure you promptly cater to your customers.
 It helps you ensure that there are no communication or service gaps.

 Let’s dive in and see the importance of shifts.
 And how you can implement an employee shift management system that works.

 Shifts work for company growth

 Employees are redefining the way they work.
 More workers are shifting to the mindset of working to accommodate the way they want to live.
 They are giving weightage to a healthy lifestyle.
 They are prioritizing travel, working remotely, and preferring to work at night, to name a few.

 But, as an HR manager, it’s essential to recognize that these personal preferences may not align with the growth that your company has mapped out for the team and the business.